from pp. 67-71

 tromper to deceive, to mislead, to fool, to cheat; (reflexive) to go wrong, to be wrong.
 Cognate with trumpet.
 According to A. Brachet, an etymologist, this word means “properly to play the horn, alluding to quacks and mountebanks, who attracted the public by blowing a horn, and then cheated them into buying; thence to cheat”.
 You may also create a mnemonic if the word sounds like the name of a politician you don’t trust.
 To balance that joke, though, also learn the less common word berner, which has the same meaning.
 Examples, je me suis trompé (“I was wrong”, “I made a mistake”); désolé, vous vous êtes trompé de numéro (“sorry, you’ve got the wrong number”).

 juger to judge (cognate).
-Example, ne jugez pas les gens à leur visage (“don’t judge people by their faces”).
+Examples, ne jugez pas les gens à leur visage (“don’t judge people by their faces”); juger de la productivité d’un travailleur (“to judge the productivity of a worker”; juger is an intransitive verb followed by de when the object is an abstract concept).

 merde shit (both literally and figuratively).
 This word has entered English vocabulary, along with Spanish mierda (“shit”).
 If you don’t know it and don’t know any other Romance language, you may use mud as a mnemonic and think of both as something dirty and unpleasant.
 English has an obsolete word merd (“dung”) and its adjective merdurinous, which are cognates.